Thousands of Russians bid farewell to last Soviet leader Mikhail Gorbachev 'the peacemaker' | Politics

 Thousands of Russians filed past the open casket of Mikhail Gorbachev, the last leader of the Soviet Union, on Saturday with many saying they wanted to honour his memory as "a peacemaker" who dismantled totalitarianism and gave them their freedom.

-Russians of all ages filed through the hall and laid flowers on a plinth at the foot of the casket and stole a brief and final glance as sombre music played and a giant black and white portrait of Gorbachev on the wall looked down.
+Russians of all ages filed through the hall and laid flowers on a plinth at the foot of the casket and stole a brief and final glance as sombre music played and a giant black and white portrait of Gorbachev looked down from the wall.
 Best known in the West for helping end the Cold War, reducing his country's nuclear stockpile, and for unwittingly presiding over the demise of the Soviet Union, Gorbachev's legacy still divides opinion inside and outside Russia.

-But those who took the trouble to line up to say farewell on Saturday recalled the late politician, who died in Moscow after an unspecified illness, with affection and gratitude.
+But those who lined up to say farewell recalled the late politician, who died in Moscow after an unspecified illness, with gratitude.
 "He was a peacemaker, he was one of God's sons," said Tatiana, 80, who said she had come despite poor health.

-"He wanted to give us democracy and freedom and we turned out to not be very ready yet," said Alexander Lebedev, a tycoon and close friend who once bankrolled an opposition-leaning newspaper with Gorbachev.
+"He wanted to give us democracy and freedom and we turned out to not be very ready yet," said Alexander Lebedev, a tycoon and close friend.
 "That's most unfortunate but we will still be a European country.
 This part of history will be over one day."

-PUTIN NO-SHOW Gorbachev, who won the Nobel Peace Prize in 1990 for his role in ending the Cold War, will be buried later on Saturday at Moscow's famous Novodevichy cemetery alongside his wife Raisa, who died in 1999.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)